Compare Car Insurance New South Wales

 You can compare award-winning great value car insurance policies in the latest Mozo Experts Choice Car Insurance Awards

-Otherwise, here are some strategies you can take to reduce the cost of car insurance.
+In the meantime, here are some strategies you can take to reduce the cost of car insurance:

 • Compare rates from multiple insurance companies.
 No two car insurance providers will cover you the same way, so get as many free quotes as possible to get an idea of what value is available to you.

 • Check for any applicable discounts.
 Don’t drive as much?
 Have a good driving history?
 Happy to take out combined insurance?
-See if you can sign up for any discounts for your car insurance policy, such as an online discount, multi-policy discount, or loyalty discount.
+See if you can sign up for any discounts for your car insurance policy, such as an online discount, low-mileage discount, multi-policy discount or loyalty discount.

 • Consider increasing your excess to lower premiums.
 By opting for a higher car insurance excess, you agree to take on more of the financial risk of every claim.
 This can lower your premium.

 • Maintain a clean driving record.
-Safer drivers often get rewarded with no-claims discounts, which can significantly cut the cost of your policy.
+Some insurers will reward safe drivers with no-claims discounts, which can significantly cut the cost of your policy.
+But even if yours doesn’t offer this particular discount, safer drivers with clean claims histories will generally pay less, all else being equal.

 • Research insurance costs before buying a new car.
 Since a lot of your car insurance costs can be impacted by your specific vehicle, it’s good to research how much it could cost before settling on a set of wheels.